 The literature on support for extremist movements has emphasized bandwagon effects and "pluralistic ignorance", where public signals become self-reinforcing, in particular when actions are observable (Bursztyn, Egorov, and Fiorin 2020; Abel and Childers 1986).
-Our main outcome of interest is voting -a private action.
+Our main outcome of interest is voting - a private action.
 In this sense, our paper contributes to the rich literature studying political persuasion.
 This literature has mostly focused on the effects of exposure to particular messages via mass media.
-Examples includes studies on Fox News or Berlusconi-owned TV stations in Italy (DellaVigna and Kaplan 2007; Durante and Knight 2012).
-This literature has demonstrated that differential exposure to news can persuade people and lead them to change their beliefs or behaviour after exposure (DellaVigna and Gentzkow 2010).
+Examples include studies on Fox News or Berlusconi-owned TV stations in Italy (DellaVigna and Kaplan 2007; Durante and Knight 2012).
+This literature has demonstrated that differential exposure to news can persuade people and lead them to change their beliefs or behavior after exposure (DellaVigna and Gentzkow 2010).
 In our context, Adena et al. (2015) demonstrate the persuasive effects of pro-Weimar and pro-Nazi radio broadcasts.
 We also know that persuasion efforts via protests and demonstrations can create such effects, just like media exposure (Lohmann 1994; Madestam et al. 2013; Gillion and Soule 2018; Mazumder 2018; Wasow 2020).
-Our analysis builds on a recent set of papers demonstrating spillover effects in social networks (González 2020).5 Such diffusion effects are anticipated by a rich theoretical literature on social learning, which predicts that private beliefs and actions can be influenced through network connections (e.g. Golub 2017).
+Our analysis builds on a recent set of papers demonstrating spillover effects in social networks

+(González 2020).
+Such diffusion effects are anticipated by a rich theoretical literature on social learning, which predicts that private beliefs and actions can be influenced through network connections (e.g. Golub 2017).
 Indeed, we detect that as Nazi propaganda spread, it gave rise to a quantitatively important "persuasion multiplier".
 To the best of our knowledge, our study is the first example of such effects of protests spreading through social networks over time.

 Our evidence also speaks to the literature on political polarization.
 Polarization has risen sharply in most countries in recent decades (Iyengar et al. 2019).
 In many models with information provision and learning, polarization should not occur - in both Bayesian and non-Bayesian approaches, agents should eventually converge to a shared "truth" (Blackwell and Dubins 1962; DeGroot 1974).
-Recent theoretical work by Gentzkow et al. (2021) argue that differences in trust of information sources can create divergent opinions.
+Recent theoretical work by Gentzkow et al. (2021) argues that differences in trust of information sources can create divergent opinions.
 Using Turkish data, Baysan (2022) shows that political campaigning can increase voting for a party in one area while undermining it in another, depending on the level of underlying support.
-Our results demonstrate that propaganda led to polarization of the electorate; both direct and indirect exposure can lead to growing cleavages in political orientation.
+Similarly, Enikopolov et al. (2023) find polarizing effects of access to independent media in Russia.
+Closest to our context, Adena et al. (2015) show that radio propaganda by the Nazis can persuade or backfire depending on listeners' priors about the message.
+Our results demonstrate that protest marches led to polarization of the electorate; both direct and indirect exposure via social networks can lead to growing cleavages in political orientation.